fbpx

 Don't be afraid

-Someone’s lips and face have turned blue, their pupils might be dilated.
+Someone’s lips and face have turned blue, their skin is clammy, their pupils might be constricted.
 They don’t respond when you shake them or call their name.
 They’ve stop breathing.

 You’re very afraid and trying not to panic.
 You know they might be dying from an opioid overdose.